Mfon23/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes group owner for symbolink file _helloy
+changes owner from hello to betty only if the file is owned by the user guillaume